GiacomoEttoreRocco/GiacomoEttoreRocco/README.md

 ### Hi there 👋

-Hi!
-I'm Giacomo Ettore Rocco, I'm a graduated Computer Scientist in the univeristy of Udine.
-And currently I'm a Data Science student at the Univeristy of Trieste.
+I'm Giacomo Ettore Rocco, a Data Science student at the University of Trieste.
+I hold a degree in Computer Science from the University of Udine.

-- 🔭 I’m currently working doing the master thesis, an application of Reinforcement Learning and Advanced Programming in a simulated environment on Soft Voxel Robots, with Professor Eric Medvet, which is the head of the Evolutionary Robotics and Artificial Life Lab of units, https://erallab.inginf.units.it/.
+- 🔭 Currently, I'm working on my master's thesis, which involves applying Reinforcement Learning and Advanced Programming techniques in a simulated environment with Soft Voxel Robots.
+This research is being conducted under the guidance of Professor Eric Medvet, who leads the Evolutionary Robotics and Artificial Life Lab at the university.
+You can find more about our lab's work at https://erallab.inginf.units.it/.

-- - 🖥️ My major interests are Reinforcement Learning, Deep Learning, Continuous Control, Advanced programming and Problem solving. 💻
+- 🖥️ My primary interests lie in the fields of Reinforcement Learning, Deep Learning, Continuous Control, Advanced Programming, and Problem Solving.
+I'm passionate about leveraging these techniques to tackle complex challenges and develop innovative solutions.

-- - 📫 How to reach me: https://www.linkedin.com/in/giacomo-ettore-rocco-a56b01170/ 📬
+- 📫 Feel free to reach out to me on LinkedIn at https://www.linkedin.com/in/giacomo-ettore-rocco-a56b01170/.
+I'm always excited to connect with fellow professionals and collaborate on interesting projects.

 <!--
 **GiacomoEttoreRocco/GiacomoEttoreRocco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.